-In addition to double panes and a gas layer, Soundproof Windows often feature optional energy-saving upgrades, such as low-E glass.
+In addition to double pane soundproof glass and a gas layer, Soundproof Windows often feature optional energy-saving upgrades, such as low-E glass.
 Low-E glass minimizes transmitted ultraviolet and infrared light without compromising visible light.
-Double pane Windows made with low-E glass help reduce energy costs and keep your house temperate year round.
+Double pane soundproof glass Windows made with low-E glass help reduce energy costs and keep your house temperate year round.

-Are Triple Pane Windows Worth The Added Cost?
+Are Triple Pane Windows or Triple Glazing Sound Proofing Worth The Added Cost?

 Some Soundproof Windows are made with three panes and two layers of gas.
-There’s some debate over whether triple pane Windows are a better investment than double pane Windows.
+These are triple pane windows, also known as triple glazing sound proofing.
+There’s some debate over whether triple pane Windows are a better investment than double pane soundproof glass Windows.
 However, while triple pane Windows may slightly reduce heat loss compared with double pane Windows, they are not significantly better at blocking sound.

 According to FacilitiesNet, “Acoustical test data of triple pane Windows have demonstrated that there is little acoustical benefit over a double pane insulated System.”
 Additionally, triple pane Windows will only save you about $1 a year on the average heating bill.
-For most people, double pane Windows are the sensible choice.
+Triple glazing sound proofing can be a viable option for many but, for most people, double pane Windows are the sensible choice.